wf9a5m75/ionic-googlemaps-demo/README.md

 Unfortunately, the current wrapper plugin has lots of mistake.

 In order to find out, Masashi(@wf9a5m75) needs to test all methods.
-But Masashi is not familiar with ionic framework, and the [Cordova Google Maps Plugin](https://github.com/mapsplugin/cordova-plugin-googlemaps) has lots of methods.
+But unfortunately, he's unfamiliar with the ionic framework and the [Cordova Google Maps Plugin](https://github.com/mapsplugin/cordova-plugin-googlemaps) has lots of methods to implement.

-## What does help need?
+## What do Masashi need help with?

-Masashi has been trying to port the code from [JavaScript version demo](https://github.com/mapsplugin/v2.0-demo) to the ionic wrapper version demo (this project).
+I've has been trying to port the code from [JavaScript version demo](https://github.com/mapsplugin/v2.0-demo) into the ionic wrapper version demo [(ionic-googlemaps-demo)](https://github.com/wf9a5m75/ionic-googlemaps-demo).

-Please help me to create each pages by ionic style.
+Please help me to create each pages in ionic style.

 ## How to contribute?

-It is really easy job.
-Just convert from JavaScript to TypeScript.
+It is a really easy job.
+Just convert what is in JavaScript to TypeScript.

-**step1: Clone this project to your local**
+**STEP-1: Clone this project into your machine**

 ```
 $> git clone https://github.com/wf9a5m75/ionic-googlemaps-demo